Secure Encoded Instruction Graphs for End-to-End Data Validation in Autonomous Robots: Use Case Encoded Navigation Graph

 \subsection{Landmark-based Localization}

-The accuracy of the feature's position directly affects the error tolerance for the odometry method utilized for navigation when no landmarks are detected.
-In order to cope with the odometry error, if it can be estimated then it can be taken into account to calculate the hashes from the position of landmarks, following a trial-and-error approach within a certain spatial area around the landmark.
-The number of trials that a robot needs to perform depends on the accuracy of the odometry method utilized, and the granularity of the grid utilized to define the position of the landmarks and calculate the hashes.
+The accuracy of the feature's position directly affects the error tolerance for the odometry method utilized when no landmarks are detected.
+To cope with this issue, the odometry error can be estimated and then taken into account to calculate the hashes from the position of landmarks.
+This is achieved by following a trial-and-error approach within a certain spatial area around the landmark.
+The number of trials that a robot needs to perform depends on the accuracy of the odometry method as well as the granularity of the grid utilized to define the position of the landmarks.
 Additionally, the possibility of the robot identifying a wrong landmark that is nearby must be taken into account.
-Therefore, there is a trade-off between accuracy and robustness with multiple factors to take into consideration.